Skip to content

 The halving of the block reward is a key feature of Bitcoin’s monetary policy, implemented to control the inflation rate, ensure the cryptocurrency’s scarcity, and increase its value over time.

-This scarcity-driven price dynamics have historically played a role in Bitcoin’s price appreciation after each halving event.
-It’ll be interesting to see how future halvings impact Bitcoin’s prices.
+These scarcity-driven price dynamics have historically played a role in Bitcoin’s price appreciation after each halving event.
+It will be interesting to see how future halving events will impact Bitcoin’s price.

 Bitcoin Halving Dates History